ohmybrew/ohmybrew.github.io/_posts/2015-10-15-activerecord-and-liquid-drops-with-sinatra.markdown

 {% endraw %}
 ```

 That's it for this little how-to.
-I will note there is other ways to expose your ActiveRecord models to work automatically with Liquid but this article just shows you a more expanded and controlled version.
+I will note there are other ways to expose your ActiveRecord models to work automatically with Liquid but this article just shows you a more expanded and controlled version.